-Each year, over 2.5 million Americans use a credit counseling service, and with a struggling economy,this number continues to rise.
+Each year, over 2.5 million Americans use a credit counseling service or credit restoration company, and with a struggling economy,this number continues to rise.
 The average family carries a balance on more than one credit card, and household budgets have become a juggling act just to make ends meet.

 Allows you to see what is involved and whether it fits your financial needs.

 Is compounding interest eating away at your finances?
 Do you have a hard time paying your bills?
 Do you find it difficult to stick to a budget?
 Are you struggling just to make the minimum payment on your credit cards?
 Are you borrowing from one card to pay another, or are you applying for additional credit just to cover expenses?